cfkubo/rmq-workshop/EnterpriseRabbitMQ/readme.md

 [https://www.rabbitmq.com/docs/access-control](https://www.rabbitmq.com/docs/access-control)

+**NOTE** The RMQ Operators create a default user we will use those creds to login to WebUI.

 You can control user permissions.
-For now we will create a admin user that we use to login to the RabbitMQ management UI.
+Below are sample commands to create a admin user.

 ```